Co-ownership charges

 Action for revision

-This action is also possible for the co-owner of a lot before the expiry of a period of 2 years from 1re sale of this lot took place after the publication of the co-ownership regulation.
+The action must be brought in a time limit of 5 years which follows the publication of the condominium by-law in the real estate file.
+This action is also possible for the co-owner of a batch before the expiration ofa period of 2 years from 1re sale of this lot after the publication of the co-ownership regulation.

 If the co-owner's complaint is well founded, the judge establishes a new burden-sharing.

 This new allocation shall apply from 1er day of the accounting year following the date on which the decision became final.
+She doesn't only for the future so there's no clearing for past settlements.

 Action for a declaration of invalidity